 - Hand thinning is too expensive and there isn’t enough labor, so chemical thinning is the predominant method today.
 Hand thinning is done post chemical thinning to “clean up” and “fine tune.”

-- Mostly a production and marketing concept - only producers who aquire a license are allowed to sell club apple varieties under the brand name.
-Where the license fee is typically used to finance the R&D and marketing behind the corresponding club apple.
-[Source]
+- Mostly a production and marketing concept, only producers who acquire a license are allowed to sell club apple varieties under the brand name.
+The license fee is typically used, in part, to finance the R&D and marketing.
+Club varieties have helped growres keep pace with changing consumer tastes.

-- There is some concern in the industry about the increasing popularity of managed varieties and concentration of control with larger growers, but there’s no denying that public funding for apple breeding is shrinking.
-At the same time, breeders and growers have to keep pace with changing consumer tastes.
+- There is some concern in the industry about the increasing popularity of managed varieties and concentration of control with larger growers.

 Apple Economics